 Common Problem No. 1: Filter Stops Working Part Way Down the Spreadsheet

 If your Excel Autofilter works for the top part of the data in your spreadsheet, but stops working part way down, this is probably because you have added more data since initially activating the autofilter or because you had a blank row in your data when you activated the filter.

 Common Problem No. 2: The 'Custom' Filter Fails to Display Rows That Satisfy the Specified Condition

-If you use the (Custom...) option and the condition that you specify fails to work, this may be because you are using a text condition (i.e. 'begins with', 'does not begin with', 'ends with', 'does not end with', 'contains' or 'does not contain') on numerical values, OR because you are using a numerical condition (i.e. 'is greater than', 'is greater than or equal to', 'is less than' or 'is less than or equal to') on text values.
+If you use the (Custom...) option and the condition that you specify fails to work, this may be because you are using a text condition (i.e. 'begins with', 'does not begin with', 'ends with', 'does not end with', 'contains' or 'does not contain') on numeric values, OR because you are using a numeric condition (i.e. 'is greater than', 'is greater than or equal to', 'is less than' or 'is less than or equal to') on text values.

 In this case, you can get the filter to work as expected by changing the column data to the type that relates to the condition you wish to apply.For example, to get the 'begins with' condition to work on a column of numbers, you will need to convert the numbers to text before applying the Custom filter.

 See the Microsoft Office website for further details on Excel filtering.